hansen-audio/vst3-cpack/README.md

 * macOS: ```productbuild```
 * Linux: ```TGZ```

 Other CPack generators might work as well.
+If you find a generator which is not working as expected, report an issue or create a pull request.

-Execute CPack inside the CMake binary directory of your VST3 project.
+Execute CPack inside the CMake binary directory of your VST3 ```project```.

 ```console
 cpack -C Release -G INNOSETUP .